MikeDigitize/Styling-Components-with-Webpack/README.md

 ### Webpack

-Only the ommission of the `loaders!` command is needed.
+Only the ommission of the `modules!` command is needed.

 ```javascript
 import ExtractTextPlugin from 'extract-text-webpack-plugin';